daviddalpiaz/r4sl/10-knn.md

 We see that `k = 1` is clearly overfitting, as `k = 1` is a very complex, highly variable model.
 Conversely, `k = 506` is clearly underfitting the data, as `k = 506` is a very simple, low variance model.
 In fact, here it is predicting a simple average of all the data at each point.

+## External Links

+- [YouTube: $k$-Nearest Neighbor Classification Algorithm](https://www.youtube.com/watch?v=4ObVzTuFivY) - Video from user "mathematicalmonk" which gives a brief but thorough introduction to the method.

 ## RMarkdown

 The RMarkdown file for this chapter can be found [**here**](10-knn.Rmd).
 The file was created using `R` version 3.3.2 and the following packages: